olimiemma/YouTube-Ads-Ublock-Origin/README.md

-Click on the "Script" File.
-and Just copy whats there, thats all.
+Click on the "Script" File above. and Just copy whats there, thats all.